MedAI-UAIX/IS-MAN/README.md

 ## 📄 License

 This project is released under the **Apache 2.0 License**.
-The full source code will be **open-sourced after publication**.

 ---

 ## 👥 Authors & Acknowledgements

 **MedAI-UAIX Laboratory**
-Principal contributors: *Franka-Med et al.*

 We gratefully acknowledge all collaborators in robotics, ultrasonography, and clinical AI research.

 ---